 Seriously, anything can find a new home on your fridge.

-We’ve already established that to create additional counter space utensils need to go.
+We’ve already established that to create additional kitchen counter space utensils need to go.

 If you are reluctant to do any drilling or sticking, you can use these cabinet hooks to store your spatulas and ladles.

 Slide it onto the bottom panel of the cabinet and tighten it with a discreet screw.
 This keeps the hooks in place despite the weight of the utensils and cups.